dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 # Creating widgets

 ## Overview
-In this tutorial, you will learn how to create and style custom widgets in Dojo 2.
+In this tutorial, you will learn how to create and style custom widgets in Dojo.

 ## Prerequisites
 You can open the [tutorial on codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/003_creating_widgets/demo/initial/biz-e-corp) or [download](../assets/003_creating_widgets-initial.zip) the demo project and run `npm install` to get started.

 The `@dojo/cli` command line tool should be installed globally.
-Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.
+Refer to the [Dojo local installation](../000_local_installation/) article for more information.

-You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
+You also need to be familiar with TypeScript as Dojo uses it extensively.

 {% section %}